At Least 1000 Words (2002)

 Aside from a few infrequent and carefully chosen samples, the words on the album are left blank to be filled in by the listener.
 They are all there – the instruments and sounds themselves do the talking if you listen carefully.
 You can perhaps hear what the words should be in some places.

-It’s probably best to hear the whole album in one sitting, We recommend listening from start to finish at least three times on different days, when you will have different moods.
+It’s probably best to hear the whole album in one sitting.
+We recommend listening from start to finish at least three times on different days, when you will have different moods.
 That way you will pick up on different things.
 Listen when you’re not really listening, like when you’re doing something else.
 Every listener will have different experiences and ideas to compare.

 Music is the language of the soul.
 It has a huge vocabulary, and you have to make up the meaning yourself.
 Perhaps that’s why people love it so much.

-Orignally there to be 18 tracks on At Least 1000 Words.
+Originally there to be 18 tracks on At Least 1000 Words.
 At the time of the album’s release, CDs were limited to 74 minutes.
 This required some things to be edited back quite brutally.
 One track, It Starts Right Here, was dropped entirely and shuffled along to open Flicker’s second album, HappySad.

 It Starts Right Here would have been the opening track on Side Two of the album, as it were, or track number nine, sliding in between Welcome to the Family and Blown Away.
 One Place was originally slated to appear between Aeroplane and Serendipity.